CSBiology/iMLP/README.md

 Download the CNTK package here: https://cntk.ai/dlwc-2.7.html and add the extracted ./cntk/cntk folder to your path variable.

-### Docker

-A Dockerfile can be downloaded under [releases]() or found [here](./Dockerfile).
-It takes care of setting up the necessary native dependencies of CNTK.
-Due to that, the resulting image will be quite large (~7GB).
-Build the dockerfile by running `docker build . -t imlp` imlp is installed as local tool usable under `/data` via `dotnet imlp` in the container.

 ### Published binaries

 Download links to self-contained binaries can be found under [releases]().
 Linux users have to apply the same fixes as laid out under the [dotnet tool section](#external-dependencies-on-linux)